News / History Page

 musicians in the UK and regularly hosted and supported

-some of the world's finest jazz stars.
-Various Midlands
+some of the world's finest jazz stars, besides being a

-dance band leaders such as Brian Pearsall, Sonny Rose and
+band leaders such as Brian Pearsall, Sonny Rose and also

-also Norman Nankervis also began booking Bev at dance
+Norman Nankervis also began booking Bev at dance venues

-venues and dinner dances mainly because there were not
+and dinner dances mainly because there were not that many

-that many guitarists around who could play and sing both
+guitarists around who could play and sing both jazz and

-jazz and rock 'n' roll which had suddenly become in vogue
+rock 'n' roll which had suddenly become in vogue again

-again following the popularity of "The Beatles".
-Bev
+following the popularity of "The Beatles".
+Bev appeared on

-played his banjo on a TV commercial for Dudley Zoo during
+banjo on a TV commercial for Dudley Zoo during the latter

 Bev got married and started a family in the mid-1960s and